Robots: In This Module

 |NASA uses all types of robots.
 Industrial robots build materials for NASA's newest rockets.
 Unpiloted airplanes help NASA study ice near the Arctic Ocean, monitor the atmosphere and test hypersonic engines.

 Robotic spacecraft study the moon to find the best place for humans to build a lunar outpost.
 They also orbit other planets.
 Robotic satellites study Earth from space.
 Rovers on Mars search for evidence of water on the Red Planet.

 Space telescopes that give us dazzling views of the universe are also robots.
-Even the space shuttle and the International Space Station have robotic arms to help move equipment and astronauts.
-The space shuttle arm has two names.
-One name, Canadarm, references the Canadian Space Agency, which built the robotic arm.
-The arm is also called the Space Shuttle Robotic Manipulator System, or RMS.
-The International Space Station has a larger robot arm named Canadarm2 and even a robot "hand."
-The Special Purpose Dexterous Manipulator, or SPDM, is often called "Dextre."
-It is a smaller, two-armed robot capable of handling delicate space station assembly tasks
+Even the International Space Station has a robotic arm to help move equipment and astronauts.
+The station’s large robotic arm is named Canadarm2.
+It was built by the Canadian Space Agency.
+Another Canadian robot, the Special Purpose Dexterous Manipulator is the station's robotic handyman.
+It is often called "Dextre."
+It is a smaller, two-armed robot capable of handling delicate assembly tasks on the space station.

 |Whether robots are building something on Earth or orbiting another planet, they are made of systems.
 The type of system that makes up the robot depends on the tasks it will perform.
 All robots are made of one or more systems.